-It's On Us Queensborough
+It's On Us Queensborough: Enough is Enough

 Anyone – of any gender, gender identity, sexual orientation, religious affiliation, citizenship status, race, class or educational level – can suffer from sexual harassment, including sexual violence.
 The goal of this website is to help you understand what sexual harassment means and let you know that there are people at CUNY and in the community who can help if you or others experience it.
-We want to make sure you understand your rights as a student, CUNY’s policies, and other issues related to sexual harassment, gender harassment and sexual violence.
+We want to make sure you understand your rights as a student or employee, CUNY’s policies, and other issues related to sexual harassment, gender harassment and sexual violence.

-On every CUNY campus there is a person who has special training in helping students who are facing issues related to sexual harassment and sexual violence.
+On every CUNY campus there is a person who has special training in helping students and employees who are facing issues related to sexual harassment and sexual violence.
 We urge you to contact this person (who is known as the “Title IX Coordinator”) for guidance or information.

 If the incident occurred on-campus, call Public Safety or 911;